Fluid Mechanics 3 ENG3030

 100% Written Exam

 Main Assessment In: April/May

 ■ give the students sufficient knowledge and understanding of the mechanisms of fluid to solve typical engineering problems

 ■ show the importance of flow conservation laws with their applications in analysing various engineering systems.

 By the end of this course students will be able to:

-■ derive the mass and momentum conservation principles and apply these to model the flow;
+■ derive the mass and momentum conservation laws and apply these to study fluid flow systems;

-■ describe the importance of flow transition and the difference between laminar and turbulent flow;
+■ describe the importance of flow transition and the difference between laminar and turbulent flows;